redwoodjs/redwood/docs/docs/deploy/baremetal.md

 ### First Run Lifecycle

-If the `--first-run` flag is specified step 6. above will be skipped and the following commands will run instead:
+If the `--first-run` flag is specified then step 6 above will execute the following commands instead:
   - `pm2 start [service]` - starts the serving process(es)
   - `pm2 save` - saves the running services to the deploy users config file for future startup.
 See [Starting on Reboot](#starting-on-reboot) for further information